 Prediabetes physical exercise is crucial to carry out to fight diabetes.
 Workouts help to reduce blood sugar levels and lower blood pressure in the body.
 Exercises energize the body and activate it, increase the strength and stamina of a person, and make them feel enthusiastic.
 People with diabetes can benefit a lot from home exercises as they help improve their condition.
-Diabetes can be cured to a large extent by implementing positive and healthy lifestyle changes.
+Diabetes can be controlled to a large extent by implementing positive and healthy lifestyle changes.
 It can be overwhelming to start physically working out at first, but there are a set of beginning exercises that can be carried out to get the hang of it.

 People with diabetes have the potential to benefit a lot from doing physical strength exercises.
 These prediabetes physical exercises help lose weight, reduce the level of blood pressure in the body, help maintain a healthy heart, and help lower the level of HDL cholesterol and triglycerides.
 Strength exercises also allow healthy cholesterol levels to rise and build up strength in the muscles and bones.
 For people with diabetes, strength exercises help lower the amount of blood glucose levels and increase the body's production of insulin to regulate sugar levels.

 All types of strength exercises, such as aerobic, resistance, or a combination of these exercises, benefit people a lot—resistance training and aerobics help reduce the body's insulin resistance.
 Also, regular walking reduces the chances of heart attacks or strokes in people with diabetes.
+Also read about how to prevent diabetes.

 Prediabetes physical exercise can be of many types, and one of them is wall push-ups.
 Wall push-ups are a type of push-ups that ease the pressure on a person's wrists while doing regular push-ups.
 Wall push-ups are carried out through the same muscle work without burdening the wrists.
 Here is the way to do wall push-ups: